 Hilda Hutcherson, M.D., clinical professor of Obstetrics and Gynecology and associate dean of Diversity and Minority Affairs at Columbia University’s College of Physicians and Surgeons, is the author of Having Your Baby: A Guide for African American Women, What Your Mother Never Told You About Sex and Pleasure: A Woman’s Guide to Getting the Sex You Want, Need and Deserve.
 She was recently named by Black Enterprise Magazine as one of America’s Leading Physicians, one of the Top Doctors in New York in the Castle Connoly Guide, and is included in the Best Doctors in America database.
 Dr. Hutcherson’s devotion to women’s empowerment and education is supported by her monthly sexual health column in Glamour.
 She is a Contributing Editor at Redbook and frequent contributor to Essence.
 An online advisor for Parents magazine and Glamour, she has been quoted in O Magazine, Heart and Soul, Cosmopolitan, MORE, Upscale, Allure, Health, Redbook, Parents, and Marie Claire.
 Dr. Hutcherson’s TV appearances include spots on Oprah, Rachael Ray, Montel, 20/20, Today, Good Morning America, the Early Show, ABC Nightly News, and Nightline.

-Richard S. Isaacson, M.D. currently serves as Director of the Neurology Residency Training Program and Director of the Alzheimer’s Prevention & Treatment Program at Weill Cornell Medical College/New York-Presbyterian Hospital.
+Richard S. Isaacson, M.D. currently serves as Director of the Neurology Residency Training Program and and Director of the Alzheimer’s Prevention Clinic, Weill Cornell Memory Disorders Program.
 He previously served as Associate Professor of Clinical Neurology, Vice Chair of Education, and Education Director of the McKnight Brain Institute in the Department of Neurology at the University of Miami (UM) Miller School of Medicine.
 He completed his residency in Neurology at Beth Israel Deaconess Medical Center/Harvard Medical School, and his medical internship at Mount Sinai Medical Center in Miami Beach, FL.
 Prior to joining UM, he served as Associate Medical Director of the Wien Center for Alzheimer’s disease and Memory Disorders at Mount Sinai.

 Elizabeth Jelks, M.D., an ophthalmologist based in Manhattan, works in close association with Dr. Glenn W. Jelks, MD, including evaluation of surgical patients, in the operating theatre and aesthetic supplementary procedures.
 Her first career in medicine was as an emergency physician’ now, she focuses on reconstructive eyelid and facial surgery and all aspects of cosmetic surgery.
 An expert in oculoplastic surgery, Dr. Jelks has co-authored medical journal articles and chapters related to oculoplastic surgery and conducts courses in the subject as well.